 On the basis of the information on permitted reserves available and in the light of MTAN1 policy (para 49), and applying Method A and Method B apportionment, no rock resource allocation is required at present.
 Statistically sand and gravel reserves are just sufficient for the 12 year period.
 This situation should be closely monitored and the need for allocations should be kept under close review.
-In addition, in preparing Local Development Plans, consideration should be given to whether the factors in (para 4.16 above) give rise to any requirement for resource allocations.
+In the event that allocations may be necessary, where possible these should avoid the AONB.
+In addition, in preparing Local Development Plans, consideration should be given to whether the factors in (para 4.16) above give rise to any requirement for resource allocations.

-Resources of rock (particularly limestone) and sand and gravel should be safeguard in the LDP.
+Resources of rock (particularly limestone) and sand and gravel should be safeguarded in the LDP.